 Placements are 3 months in duration.
 This is to ensure that the placement provides adequate experience outside the research project environment.
 PIPS are usually undertaken by students towards the end of Year 2 or the beginning of Year 3 during their 4-year PhD project, in order to minimise the interruption to their research.

-The internship may be taken either in one three-month block or in a number of shorter blocks.
+The internship may be taken either in one 3-month block or in a number of shorter blocks.
 This will depend on the preferences of the student and host organisation, as well as the type of internship.
 Internships could be hosted by more than one host organisation if this is considered appropriate.

 How are PIPS funded?